Exploring the potential

 waters

-The deep underground waters at Besore near Threemilestone, Truro, have been identified as having potential for lithium extraction.
-Consequently, exploration drilling and water testing were conducted at the site from November 2024.
-Test work will be completed by April 2025, followed by data analysis and a decision on next steps from that point onward.
+The deep underground waters at Besore near Threemilestone, Truro, were identified as having potential for lithium extraction.
+Consequently, exploration drilling and water testing were conducted at the site from November 2024 and completed in April 2025, with the site reinstated shortly after.
+The results from this project have provided data to add to our understanding of the subsurface in Cornwall.

 UK Shared Prosperity Fund Project